Welcome to today's edition of the Rush 24-7 podcast.

 Taxpayer dollars will go to radical immigrant rights groups so they can help illegal aliens adjust their status.

-Millions of your tax dollars are go to the same groups that organize those rallies where people who came here illegally waved foreign flags and thumbed their noses at our laws.
+Millions of your tax dollars will go to the same groups that organize those rallies where people who came here illegally waved foreign flags and thumbed their noses at our laws.

-This is the importation of new people in poverty, necessitating an expansion of the safety net and expansion in tax rates to pay for it, another transfer of wealth and an expansion of government.
+This is the importation of new people in poverty, necessitating an expansion of the safety net, an expansion in tax rates to pay for it, another transfer of wealth, and an expansion of government in order to accomplish all this, thereby cementing even more dependency among these new arrivals.

-How is it that John McCain can win seventy-six or seventy some percent of the vote in the last election and and still um live in a border state that and and has this immigration policy and and anger all these Republicans?
+How is it that John McCain can win 76 or 70-some percent of the vote in the last election and still live in a border state that has this immigration policy and anger all these Republicans?

-How how does he win by such a large margin?
+How does he win by such a large margin?

-McCain did not win uh the 2000 presidential primary, so he doesn't win every election.
+McCain did not win the 2000 presidential primary, so he doesn't win every election.

-And he really he won the New Hampshire primary, and and not much after that.
+And he really won the New Hampshire primary and not much after that.

-Uh in Arizona, uh you'd have to look at a number of factors.
+In Arizona, you'd have to look at a number of factors.

-But uh examining how he does in Arizona is not the same thing as examining uh how he might do in another presidential primary in two thousand seven, two thousand eight.
+But examining how he does in Arizona is not the same thing as examining how he might do in another presidential primary in 2007, 2008.

 Okay, thank you.